 - Cover vents with mesh to block entrances.

 - Look for holes in the exterior of your home, especially where cables or pipes enter your home.
 Some of these spots are large enough for mice to sneak through.
 A good, quick fix is steel wool or caulking these areas.

 If your rodent problem continues to persist, call in an expert.
-Wil-Kil has been relieving homes of rodent infestations since 1924, so we’ve seen it all.
-We can help identify places you may have overlooked, and reinforce prevention and treatment methods.
-Give us a call for an inspection and plan of action.
+Wil-Kil has been providing residential and commercial pest control services since 1924, so we’ve seen it all.
+We can help identify places you may have overlooked, and reinforce prevention and treatment methods with exclusion.
+Give us a call or contact us online for an inspection and plan of action.